awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-dash-encryption.md

 # Encryption Fields<a name="endpoints-dash-encryption"></a>

 Protect your content from unauthorized use through encryption\.
-Digital rights management \(DRM\) systems provide keys to AWS Elemental MediaPackage for content encryption, and licenses to supported players and other consumers for decryption\.
+Digital rights management \(DRM\) systems provide keys to AWS Elemental MediaPackage for content encryption, and licenses to supported players for decryption\.

 **Note**
 To encrypt content, you must have a DRM solution provider and be set up to use encryption\.
 For information, see [Using Encryption in AWS Elemental MediaPackage](using-encryption.md)\.